 These LLoydPans are nonstick and conduct heat incredibly well, browning the bottom and sides of whatever is inside just as well as the top.
-They're made in the USA and are extremely durable.
+They're made in the USA and are highly durable.
 This pan is shown holding fourteen 85g rolls (they're large).

 The pan has a natural nonstick liner, which makes cleanup a breeze.
-This pan is shown holding sixteen 65g rolls.
+This pan is shown holding sixteen 65-gram rolls.